mednax-it/standard-app-secret-orb/README.md

 This project is intended to wrap [standard-app-secret-generation](https://github.com/mednax-it/standard-app-secret-generation) in a orb to simplify use.
+The orb is intended to only do a git checkout, terraform init, and terraform apply.
 Additional readme edits will come as we build functionality.

 ---